 The funds form a car title loan can be used for any expense.
 It is up to the borrower to decide how they want to use the funds from their car title loans.
 For a vehicle that requires a repair getting a car title loan to cover the cost of the repair is an option.

 It is advisable to let your lender know that your vehicle is in need of a repair and that the repair will be taken care of with the loan proceeds.
 This may affect the max loan amount, but shouldn’t have a major affect if the repair does get done.
+Perhaps the check engine light is on.
+It is still possible to get a title loan with the check engine light on.

 Preparing for the Title Loan to Cover Car Repairs